daavidrgz/exponential/README.md

 ## About Me

 Hi 👋🏻!
 I was born in Galicia, Spain, and I studied Computer Science at the University of A Coruña.
 Graduated with honors and ranking among the best students across different universities in Galicia.
 Now I spend my (professional) time building the new cutting-edge AI Assistant for Inditex and my (personal) time contributing to interesting open-source projects.

-From time to time I love playing the guitar and the piano (as certified professional musician) and I'm a huge football fan.
+---

+### What I can bring

+- **Cross-knwoledge**: Strong foundations in both frontend and backend development, complemented by a fair UI design.
+This allows me to approach projects with a comprehensive, end-to-end perspective.
+- **Challenge-passionate**: Building challenging products from the group up it's what keeps me engaged.
+- **Product mindset**: Understanding the user needs and the business goals it's a key part of my work, and I think one of the most important things to deliver a successful product.
+- **Teamwork**: I value working with high-performing teams where knowledge sharing and continuous learning are part of the culture.
+- **AI-enhanced development**: I daily use AI tools like Copilot or Cline to boost productivity and code quality.

 ---